Shelbyayush/slang-translator/demo_script.md

 - "Thank you for watching!"

 ## Post-Recording
-- Upload video to YouTube/Vimeo
+- Save video as `demo_video.mp4` in the project root
-- Add link to README.md
+- The README is already configured to link to this file
-- Update repository with demo link
+- Commit and push the video file to GitHub
+- The video will be directly playable in the README

 ## Tips for Recording
 - Use a clean desktop background